retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 * Assume single-word fields to be @string vars
 * Match against the @string vars below

+#### Sentence-case titles on import:

+Bib(La)TeX references ought to be stored in Title Case; Zotero references are expected to be entered as sentence-case.
+With this option on, BBT will try to sentence-case during import.
+This sentence-casing uses heuristics, no natural language processing is performed, and the results are not perfect.
+You can turn this off, but you may then also want to disable exportTitleCase (which has its own problems, see the help entry for that option on this page).
+With 'yes, but try to exclude already-sentence-cased titles', BBT will attempt to detect titles that are already sentence cased and leave them as-is on import.

+Options:

+* no (import titles as-is)
+* yes
+* yes, but try to exclude already-sentence-cased titles

+#### Insert case-protection for braces:

+On import, BBT will add case-protection (<span class="nocase">...<span>) to titles that have words in {Braces}.
+There's plenty of bib(la)tex files out there that do this a little overzealously, and you may not like the resulting HTML code in your items, even though this is what the braces mean in bib(la)tex, and
+Zotero supports it.
+If you turn this off, the markup is omitted during import.
+In `strict` mode, all braces that bib(la)tex would interpret as case protection ([which is not all of them]({{ ref . ""support/faq#why-the-double-braces" }})) are converted to `span` elements.
+In `as-needed` mode, the number of `span` elements is minimized.

+Options:

+* no
+* yes
+* minimal

 #### Warn me when changing citation keys in bulk

 For those who are curious about what the `Clear/Generate BibTeX key` right-click options do, this will warn